Your Study Routine

 Principle: Keep up your motivation

-Maintaining motivation is key to succeeding at your language learning goals.
-Staying motivated is important because it will cause you to study more frequently, help you study longer, and reduce the chances you will give up.
-Becoming unmotivated can lead to stagnation as you find it difficult to sit and study for the required length of time.
-Pay attention to your motivation and focus on doing activities you know keep you motivated and interested.
+Motivation helps you study more frequently, study longer, and reduces the chances you will give up, while becoming unmotivated can lead to stagnation as you find it difficult to sit and study for the required length of time.
+Here are some ideas to help you keep your motivation high:

-Use content you find interesting—There’s lots of interesting content out there.
+• Use content you find interesting—There’s lots of interesting content out there.
 You will find yourself enjoying learning your language a lot more when you find content you enjoy for its own sake.

-Work towards your goals—Striving towards your goals, making progress, and successfully engaging with those parts of the language can be a motivating experience.
+• Work towards your goals—Striving towards your goals, making progress, and successfully engaging with those parts of the language can be a motivating experience.
 It can be helpful to keep your goals around you.
 For example, hanging around with speakers of the language you are learning.

-Refresh—If you feel yourself stagnating, try changing your routine by studying at a different time, studying in a different place, doing exercises you wouldn’t usually do, or using content you don’t usually use.
+• Refresh—If you feel yourself stagnating, try changing your routine by studying at a different time, studying in a different place, doing exercises you wouldn’t usually do, or using content you don’t usually use.

 Habit